 The National Architectural Accrediting Board (NAAB) evaluates and accredits architecture programs in the United States.
 A NAAB-accredited program offers a professional degree in architecture that meets the education requirements for licensure in all 55 U.S. jurisdictions.
 You can explore all NAAB-accredited programs through the NAAB’s school search tool.

-Q: How do I add my education to my NCARB Record?
+How do I add my education to my NCARB Record?

-Q: I don’t have a degree from a NAAB-accredited program—can I still earn a license?
+I don’t have a degree from a NAAB-accredited program—can I still earn a license?

-If you received an education outside of the United States or Canada and are licensed to practice architecture in a country outside of the United States or Canada, you can complete the credential verification form.
+- If you received an education outside of the United States or Canada and are licensed to practice architecture in a country outside of the United States or Canada, you can complete the credential verification form.
 After this, you can follow the steps for the foreign architect path to NCARB certification.
 After earning your NCARB Certificate, you can apply for a license in a U.S. jurisdiction.
 Note: Applicants for this path do NOT need an EESA.

-Q: What is the Architectural Experience Program® (AXP®), and how do I start reporting experience?
+What is the Architectural Experience Program® (AXP®), and how do I start reporting experience?

 The AXP provides a framework to guide you through gaining and recording your professional experience.
 The program is accepted by all jurisdictions in the United States and is a key step on the road to obtaining an architecture license.

 You can start gaining AXP experience after graduating from high school (or the established equivalent).
 Before you can begin reporting AXP experience, you will need an NCARB Record and an experience opportunity that qualifies for the AXP.
 Learn more about how to get started.

-Q: Who is my AXP supervisor?
+Who is my AXP supervisor?

-A supervisor’s main task is to assign projects that give you the opportunity to develop the knowledge and skills required by the AXP, as well as to provide information to help guide your professional development.
+A supervisor’s main task is to assign projects that give you the opportunity to develop the knowledge and skills required by the AXP, as well as to provide information and feedback to help guide your professional development.
 Your supervisor will also review your experience reports and certify that your work meets the expectations and requirements of the AXP.
 Learn more about the role of your supervisor.

 What is the Architect Registration Examination® (ARE®), and how do I start testing?

-Q: Where can I take the ARE?
+Where can I take the ARE?

 Regardless of where you are seeking registration or received eligibilities, you have the flexibility to test online, in person, or a combination of both options.

-Q: Where can I find ARE 5.0 study materials and additional resources?
+Where can I find ARE 5.0 study materials and additional resources?

 And for online test takers, you can schedule a free, 30-minute trial appointment to confirm your computer and testing space meet the requirements for online proctoring.
 See more ARE 5.0 resources.

-Q: What’s the difference between licensure and certification?
+What’s the difference between licensure and certification?

 To practice architecture in the United States, you must have a license from a U.S. jurisdiction.
 The jurisdictions include the 50 states, the District of Columbia, Guam, the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands.
 Each jurisdiction is responsible for regulating the practice of architecture within its borders.
 NCARB recommends and encourages national requirements for licensure by developing standards for the 55 licensing boards, which then issue licenses to applicants who meet their specific registration requirements.

 The NCARB Certificate is a professional credential that can be gained by licensed architects that facilitates cross-border licensing, offers access to continuing education, and more.
 Explore the benefits of NCARB certification.

-Q: How much do NCARB’s programs cost?
+How much do NCARB’s programs cost?

 We work to keep our costs low for licensure candidates beginning their professional careers—which is why the fees for some programs and services increase after initial licensure.

 The application fee for licensure candidates is $100, which covers your initial application for an NCARB Record, maintains your active Record for one year, and includes one free Record transmittal to support your application for initial registration.
 The annual renewal fee, or the fee for licensure candidates to maintain their Record each year is $85.

 In addition to the cost of an NCARB Record, each administration of an exam division has a separate fee.
 The total cost of the exam is $1,410, with individual divisions costing $235 each.
-There are no additional costs, however, associated with the experience program.
+There are no additional costs associated with the experience program.
 Find more information regarding the fees associated with NCARB’s programs and services.